 This module makes measurement with a sampling period of 4340 Hz (for both 50 Hz and 60 Hz).
-However, measuring part of buffer memory data (Un¥G100 to Un¥G2999) is updated every 500 ms. The electrical amount such as current, voltage, electric power, power factor, and frequency is measured in a cycle of 500 ms period.
+However, measuring part of buffer memory data is updated every 500 ms. The electrical amount such as current, voltage, electric power, power factor, and frequency is measured in a cycle of 500 ms period.

-It is impossible to measure the instantaneous short-term amount of electricity.
 The amount of electricity and reactive power amount are measured separately from the momentary data described above, using a sampling period of 4340 Hz continuously without intermittence.
 Therefore, measuring the load for a short period is possible.

 Q Obtained values may be different from other measuring instruments.
 Why is it so?
 There are various possible causes.
-Check the following first, please:

-- [1] Check for wiring errors (polarity of current sensors, connections of current circuits, and connections of voltage circuits, in particular). - [2] On the split-type current sensor, check for the poor engagement or separation of fitting surfaces. - [3] On the split-type current sensor, check for pinching of foreign object between fitting surfaces. - [4] Check that the measuring instrument used for comparison indicates a correct RMS value. - [5] If the measuring instrument used for comparison measures an average value instead of rms value, distortion in the current of the circuit to be measured causes a significant difference of values.
-This module measures an rms value. - [6] Check for the short-circuit on the secondary side of the current transformer (CT). - [7] Current sensor connectable to the module is the dedicated current sensor only.
+Check the following first, please: [1] Check for wiring errors (polarity of current sensors, connections of current circuits, and connections of voltage circuits, in particular).
+[2] On the split-type current sensor, check for the poor engagement or separation of fitting surfaces.
+[3] On the split-type current sensor, check for pinching of foreign object between fitting surfaces.
+A [4] Check that the measuring instrument used for comparison indicates a correct RMS value. ^ [5] If the measuring instrument used for comparison measures an average value instead of rms value, distortion in the current of the circuit to be measured causes a significant difference of values.
+This module measures an rms value.
+[6] Check for the short-circuit on the secondary side of the current transformer (CT).
+[7] Current sensor connectable to the module is the dedicated current sensor only.
 Check that the proper current sensor is connected or not.